Allocation Rate - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-Allocation Rate Definition
+How is Allocation Rate Used?

 The allocation rate is usually applied in the transition of cost into a cost object, which may be necessary to ensure a complete cost application to the inventory under one of the accounting frameworks.
 As part of the internal accounting process, an allocation rate can also be used to ensure the overhead costs are implemented in a business.
 The allocation rate is a percentage figure, which enables an investor to calculate the total investment capital.
 The measurement can be used for investment determination by means of an automatic investment plan and the calculation of the fees charged an investor for investing in a company or product.